Skip to main content

 Using the commercial feed URL blocks all GCC High workspaces

-The commercial feed (rdweb.wvd.microsoft.com) will not display GCC High host pools.
+The commercial feed (rdweb.wvd.microsoft.com) does not display GCC High host pools.
 Users will see an empty workspace or an auth error.
-Always use the .us sovereign URL when subscribing.
+The sovereign cloud uses the wvd.azure.us namespace; see Microsoft Learn: Windows App connection guide for the canonical "Azure for US Government" feed URL.

 Supported Clients by Platform